julch94/learning-lua/README.md

 The [HeadingLinks.txt](https://github.com/julch94/learning-lua/blob/main/HeadingLinks.txt) file contains the results of the above script being run against this README.md file.
 All future Table of Contents work will use this script to generate the links from the markdown file.

-### Future Improvement Ideas

-1. Add an empty line between each link so it formats properly.
-2. Ignore the first two headings (title and TOC)
-3. Add formatting? asterisk on major headings and indented hyphens for subheadings.
-Can just add additional indents per subsubheading.
-4. Instead of just converting them to links, what if we created an actual Table of Contents in the file we pulled from?
-So after creating the list of links we format the end result.
-Then, what if we could also have the script auto update a markdown file?
-Maybe it ignores all lines above the end of the table of contents when generating and then it wipes out was there and replaces it with the new data?

 ## Lua-Users Tutorial

 The [Lua-Users Tutorial](http://lua-users.org/wiki/TutorialDirectory) is the closest thing to an official guide on learning Lua.
 I wanted more of a course structure for my introduction to the Lua language so I saved this for second.
 My goal was to mostly skim over the topics I learned with detail on the Codecademy course, and really dive into the new stuff.
 My notes and any example scripts are captured in [lua-users-tutorial.md](https://github.com/julch94/learning-lua/blob/main/lua-users-tutorial.md).